• Skip to primary navigation

 Objective:

 People don’t just beat a path to our door anymore.
-The website wasn’t doing a good job of replacing sales reps, so we needed research as evidence to change it and guide that change.
+The website wasn’t doing a good job of replacing sales reps, so we needed research as evidence to guide change to the site and evidence to potentially re-hire some sales folks.

 Outcome: